Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance: SUPPLEMENTAL MATERIAL

 is smaller than the Hubble scale $1/H_*$ (with $c_\mathrm{s}=1/\sqrt{3}$ the speed of sound in the plasma).
-For the efficiency parameter $\kappa$ which appears in equation~\eqref{eq:fopt-peak-intensity}, we use the fitting functions in the appendix of Espinosa \emph{et al} (2010),\cite{Espinosa:2010hh} while for the sound wave lifetime we take\cite{Ellis:2020awk}
+For the efficiency parameter $\kappa$ which appears in the peak intensity, we use the fitting functions in the appendix of \citet{Espinosa:2010hh} while for the sound wave lifetime we take~\cite{Ellis:2020awk}

 In order to compute the $N_\mathrm{eff}$ constraints, we use the integrated form of this spectrum,

 (Strictly speaking this is an overestimate, as it includes frequencies $f\lesssim10^{-15}\,\mathrm{Hz}$ that do not contribute to $N_\mathrm{eff}$; however, this has negligible effect on the results in practice.)